 Keeping your home and kitchen clean is one way to prevent mold from infiltrating your appliances.
 The presence of mold in your coffee makers is a sign of mold around the house, which our team at Luce Home can clear away for you!
 Our cleaning services will prevent mold growth, and keep your kitchen neat and tidy - perfect for enjoying a nice, hot brew!

-Contact us today, and we'll get a team to your doorstep to clean every inch of your home!
+Contact us today to schedule a part time maid service, and we'll get a team to your doorstep to clean every inch of your home!